 Iran poses the most substantial threat to U.S. Central Command’s multifaceted area of responsibility, CENTCOM commander Gen. Joseph L. Votel told the Senate Armed Services Committee on Thursday.

 “We are also dealing with a range of malign activities perpetrated by Iran and its proxies operating in the region,” he continued.
 “It is my view that Iran poses the greatest long-term threat to stability for this part of the world.'

 The main cause has been none other than the grave misunderstanding about the reality of Iranian politics and internal factions that leaves no room for “moderates” or “reformists.”
 The history of appeasement/engagement/rapprochement vis-à-vis Iran’s mullahs is enough proof that such an illusion must be set aside for good.

-Amir Basiri (@amir_bas) is a contributor to the Washington Examiner's Beltway Confidential blog.
-He is an Iranian human rights activist.
+Amir Basiri (@amir_bas) is an Iranian human rights activist.